A study of antipsychotic response and cognition using TMS-EEG V1

 Exclusion Criteria

-Exclusion criteria for all participants
+Exclusion criteria for participants with schizophrenia

 Diagnosis of alcohol or substance dependence (other than nicotine) in the last 6 months preceding the screening visit as per Mini International Neuropsychiatric Interview (MINI) and the participant’s medical notes

-Severe/uncontrolled/unstable physical illnesses that may affect participation in the study or pose a risk to the participant’s safety such as, uncontrolled diabetes, hypertension, asthma, cardiac-related problems including syncopal episodes
+Severe/uncontrolled/unstable physical illnesses that may affect participation in the study or pose a risk to the participant’s safety such as, uncontrolled diabetes, asthma, hypertension, cardiac-related problems including syncopal episodes

 Systematic neurological disorder, including stroke, significant traumatic brain injury, epilepsy, multiple sclerosis, Parkinson's disease